vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/ab_compartments.rst

 to the Pearson correlation between row i and column j of the (Hi-C) matrix.

-The ``fanc compartments`` command can produce a correlation matrix (AB compartment) object from a Kai-C matrix file.
+The ``fanc compartments`` command can produce a correlation matrix (AB compartment) object from a FAN-C matrix file.
 Example:

 .. literalinclude:: code/ab_compartments_example_code
     :language: bash